-The instructor will utilize the WKU e-mail as the primary means to contact students outside of class.
-Students are expected to check their University e-mail on regular business days (Monday-Friday) to receive information or notices from the instructor.
+The instructor will utilize e-mail as the primary means to contact students outside of class.
+Students are expected to check their preferred email on regular business days (Monday-Friday) to receive information or notices from the instructor.
+The instructor will request the completion of a Student Information form/assignment at the beginning of the semester.
+Within this form the student will list their preferred email address for all contacts.
 It is the student's responsibility to secure materials, notes, and assignments for all classes missed.